asmith81/UCSD_MJM_Final_Direct/project_planning/di-improvement-tasks.md

 - [ ] Highlight optional vs. required dependencies
 - [ ] Expand existing test fixtures to validate dependency behavior

+### High Priority

+#### Create an interface-based configuration system
+Create abstract base classes and protocols for configuration components to allow for different implementations.
+This should include separate interfaces for model configuration, prompt configuration, and evaluation configuration.

+#### Implement a factory for configuration objects
+Create a factory class that can instantiate the appropriate configuration object based on runtime parameters, allowing for flexibility in configuration selection.

+#### Set up dependency injection for the main components
+Implement a DI container that can register and resolve dependencies for major components like model handlers, data loaders, and configuration services.

+#### Create a modular data loading system with DI
+Refactor the data loading system to use interfaces and DI, allowing for different data sources to be used interchangeably through the same interface.

+#### Implement model configuration validation utilities
+Create a validation system that can verify model configurations against API requirements and resource constraints before runtime execution.
+This should include validation result classes, validator interfaces, and basic validator implementations.

+#### Replace direct imports with DI container usage
+- [ ] Replace direct imports with DI container usage throughout the codebase
+- [ ] Refactor model execution to use DI container

+### Medium Priority

 ## Completion Criteria
 - All Phase 2 and 3 components follow consistent DI patterns
 - Factory classes handle dependency creation uniformly